Anotodus

-Anotodus (meaning "Tooth without posterior part") is an extinct dubious genus of thresher sharks that lived during the Neogene.
-The type species, is the A. agassizii, now considered a nomen dubium, why it was described from very fragmentary fossils, and are not sufficient to distinguish it from A. retroflexus, now considered the only valid species if Anotodus is a distinct genus.
-He has been found in North America, South America, Europe, and Australia.
+Anotodus is an extinct genus of thresher sharks that lived during the Neogene.
+It contains one valid species, Anotodus retroflexus, which has been found in North America, South America, Europe, and Australia.

-An additional species, Oxyrhina complanata was recent reclassified in the same genus and replaced as A. complanatus or A. complanata.
-Now, recent studies have classified Anotodus as an invalid taxon, and potential junior synonym of the Isurus retroflexus, an extinct mako shark, but a recent studie of Szabó in 2021 suggested that Anotodus is a distinct genus related to Thresher sharks.

 Taxonomy

 Oxyrhina retroflexa was named by Louis Agassiz in an 1838 illustration, which was followed by his text description in 1843.
 (Note: The publication dates are based on Brignon (2014).)
 Its holotype is a tooth of unknown provenance housed in the State Museum of Natural History, Karlsruhe.
 In 1871, Henri Le Hon named Anotodus agassizii for teeth from the Pliocene of Belgium, while acknowledging that it could be the same as O. retroflexa.
 The former species is now regarded as a junior synonym of the latter; while some authors consider it to belong to Isurus, it is more widely accepted as a distinct genus of alopiid.